eclipse-volttron/volttron-agent-watcher/README.md

 ## volttron-agent-watcher

-The Agent Watcher is used to monitor agents running on a VOLTTRON instance.
-Specifically it monitors whether a set of VIP identities (peers) are connected to the instance.
+The VOLTTRON Agent Watcher is used to monitor agents running on a VOLTTRON instance.
+Specifically it monitors whether a set of
+VIP identities (peers) are connected to the instance.
 If any of the peers in the set are not present then an alert will be sent.

 # Prerequisites